S SMB SaaS Stacks

 3 features we looked at

-Blocks as a universal primitive.
+Blocks, pages, and databases living in a single sidebar.
 Once you understand blocks, the whole product clicks.

 Source ↗